AOG Inductee Bios

 2011 Redwood High School Distinguished Alumni Avenue of Giants

-MICHELE DE NEVERS (1972) As Senior Manager for the Environment Department of the World Bank, Michele de Nevers has been closely involved in the United Nations Convention on Climate Change and led development of 2011 World Bank Group corporate Environment Strategy.
-She is responsible for the Bank’s activities on climate change, biodiversity, natural resource management, corporate environmental and social responsibility, pollution management, and environmental economics and policy.
-She works with a staff of 90 and a $30 million budget.
+MICHELE DE NEVERS (1972) is the executive director of sustainability programs at the Haas School of Business at UC Berkeley, and has been tasked with making Haas the best business school for sustainability.
+She also teaches Climate Change science at the Institut Barcelona d’Estudis International.
+She was Senior Manager for the Environment Department of the World Bank for three decades, closely involved in the United Nations Convention on Climate Change and led development of 2011 World Bank Group corporate Environment Strategy.
+She was responsible for the Bank’s activities on climate change, biodiversity, natural resource management, corporate environmental and social responsibility, pollution management, and environmental economics and policy.
 With the World Bank Institute from 2000 to 2008, she was a director of Capacity Development Programs in human development, poverty reduction, sustainable development and finance and private sector development and helped launch the Bank’s greening and corporate social and environmental reporting initiatives.
-Before that appointment she worked in various capacities with the Bank including Manager for the Environment Group for Eastern Europe and Central Asia and as chief of the Mexico and Central America Environment Unit.
-From 1976 to 1978 she served in the Peace Corp in the Philippines.
 She earned a B.A in bacteriology at UC Berkeley and M.S. in management and finance from M.I.T.
 She has served on a number of boards including currently as advisor for the Wolfensohn Center of the Brookings Institution.

 PETER H. FISHER (1978) Peter Fisher has been a full professor of physics at M.I.T. since 2001 and currently head of the Division of Experimental Particle and Nuclear Physics responsible for recruiting and educating graduate students.
 He earned his B.S. in engineering physics at UC Berkeley and a Ph.D. from Cal Tech.
 His main work recently includes developing a new dark matter detector and experiments to search for dark matter and antimatter.
 He was also on a team that designed and constructed the Alpha Magnetic Spectrometer that flew on the space shuttle Discovery to search for antimatter in cosmic rays.
 Fisher has 26 peer-reviewed articles and over 300 other publications to his credit and has served on several review panels and editorial boards.
 He was elected a fellow of the American Physical Society, received a Ferry Fund Research Award and the Buechner Teaching Prize for excellence in physics teaching.
 His early work on dark matter had significant impact demonstrating that dark matter was not a heavy neutrino and the need for a new theory.
 As a leader of a group from Johns Hopkins where he was a professor from 1989 to 1994, Fisher made important measurements on the Large Electron-Positron collider at CERN that will hold sway for some time.
-And his work on double beta decay while a junior research fellow at Cal Tech and on the staff of an institute in Switzerland from 1988 to 1989 also holds up as the best measurement to date.
+He was named a fellow for the American Association for the Advancement of Science in 2020.
+In September 2022, Prof. Fisher became the Director of the MIT Office of Research Computing and Data (ORCD).

-KEVIN LESKO (1974) Physicist Kevin Lesko holds a joint appointment with UC Berkeley and the Department of Energy’s Lawrence Berkeley National Laboratory and holds adjunct faculty positions at South Dakota School of Mines and Technology.
-He received a B.S. from Stanford and a Ph.D. from the University of Washington and completed a post doc at the Argonne National Laboratory and one at the Berkeley Lab.
+KEVIN LESKO (1974) Kevin Lesko is a senior physicist at Lawrence Berkeley National Laboratory.
+He received a B.S. from Stanford, a Ph.D. from the University of Washington and completed a post docs at the Argonne National Laboratory and Berkeley Lab.
 In 1987 shortly after joining the Berkeley Lab, Lesko led a team from the Lab in an international collaboration involving 70 scientists to engineering, build, and install the major detector component of the Sudbury Neutrino Observatory (SNO) in a cavern two kilometers underground in Canada for the study of neutrinos.
 As the head of the Neutrino Astrophysics Group at the Lab, Lesko has been involved in analyzing data from SNO which led to some important revelations about how neutrinos change as they emit from the sun’s core and that they account for a small percentage of all dark matter, but are equal in mass to the all the stars and galaxies.
-In 2004 he led a team of scientists from several institutions in the Homestake Collaboration to develop a proposal for a underground research facility in a former gold mine in South Dakota, an ideal site reaching from the surface to 8,000 feet down for the study of neutrinos, dark matter, proton decay, and nuclear astrophysics that would make the U.S. the leader in underground physics.
-Lesko is now Principal Investigator for the National Science Foundations’ Deep Underground Science and Engineering Laboratory (DUSEL), if funded would begin construction in 2014.
-He was elected a fellow in the American Physical Society, received a Japan Society for Promotion of Science Fellowship and received Berkeley Lab’s Outstanding Performance Awards for 1993, 1999, 2000, and 2003.
-In collaboration with other scientists, he has written over 100 peer-reviewed articles including the recent articles from the SNO and KamLAND experiments proving that neutrinos have mass, transform between neutrino species, and represent some of the first hints of physics not explained by the Standard Model.
+The SNO experiment was awarded the Nobel Prize in 2015; Art McDonald, Queen’s University received the prize along with Takaaki Kajita, University of Tokyo.
+In 2004 Lesko led a team of scientists in the Homestake Collaboration to develop a proposal for an underground research facility in a former gold mine in South Dakota for the study of neutrinos, dark matter, proton decay, and nuclear astrophysics.
+The facility is now hosting multiple underground physics experiments studying dark matter and neutrinos.
+He was elected a fellow in the American Physical Society, received the Japan Society for Promotion of Science Fellowship, and a visiting fellowship to Brasenose College in Oxford.
+Lesko’s research now focuses on the direct detection of dark matter with the LUX-ZEPLIN (LZ) experiment hosted at the Sanford Lab.
+In collaboration with other scientists, he has written nearly 200 peer-reviewed articles.

-DAVID STRATHAIRN (1966) When HBO’s Temple Grandin won a number of Emmys last summer, David Strathairn won an Emmy for supporting actor.
+DAVID STRATHAIRN (1966) When HBO’s Temple Grandin won a number of Emmys in 2010, David Strathairn won an Emmy for supporting actor.
 In 2005, for his leading role as news commentator Edward R. Murrow in Good Night and Good Luck, Strathairn received Best Actor Golden Globe, Independent Spirit Award, and Screen Actors Guild and Academy Award nominations.
 After college he worked as a clown touring the country for several months.
 He began his acting career in 1980 in a film directed by John Sayles, a friend from Williams College, and has acted in number of Sayles’ films including Matewan, Passion Fish, Limbo, The Brother From Another Planet, and City of Hope for which Strathairn won the Independent Spirit Award.
 He has also appeared with Meryl Streep in The River Wild and Silkwood, Robert Redford in Sneakers, Tom Cruise in The Firm, Matt Damon in The Bourne Ultimatum and Kim Bisinger in L.A.
 Confidential, a film that won a Screen Actors Guild nomination for cast performance.
 Strathairn has appeared on television most notably in a recurring role in The Sopranos, the acclaimed series The Days and Nights of Molly Dodd and as J. Robert Oppenheimer in the Emmy-award-winning TV drama, Day One.
-Strathairn received a CableACE nomination for guest actor in a dramatic series for his role in the HBO movie, In the Gloaming.
 An accomplished stage actor, he has appeared in over thirty plays including several by Nobel Laureate Harold Pinter both on and off Broadway including Strindberg’s Dance of Death, Shakespeare’s A Winter’s Tale, Chekhov’s Three Sisters and Oscar Wilde’s Salome.
-In 1966 he played Prospero in Carey Perloff’s production of The Tempest at the re-opening of the Geary Theater in San Francisco.
+Most recently he has appeared in Joe Wright’s Darkest Hour 2017, Chloe Zhao’s Nomadland in 2020, Guillermo del Toro’s Nightmare Alley in 2021 and Olivia Newman’s Where the Crawdads Sing.

 2010 Redwood High School Distinguished Alumni Avenue of Giants